aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgsvgelementbuilder/contentscripttype/_index.md

 ---
 title: SVGSVGElementBuilder.ContentScriptType
 second_title: Aspose.SVG for .NET API Reference
-description: SVGSVGElementBuilder method.
+description: SVGSVGElementBuilder ContentScriptType method.
 Sets the contentScriptType attribute of the SVG element.
 This attribute specifies the default scripting language for the contents of the SVG document
 type: docs
 weight: 30
 url: /net/aspose.svg.builder/svgsvgelementbuilder/contentscripttype/